 Sharing is Caring

-The missionaries were forced out of their bus at gunpoint after their visit to an orphanage on Saturday outside Port-au-Prince.
+The 400 Mawozo gang forced missionaries out of their bus at gunpoint after their visit to an orphanage on Saturday outside Port-au-Prince.
 The group of 17 was made up of 5 men, 7 women and 5 children.
 The youngest child who was kidnapped is 2 years old.
 The 400 Mawozo gang has a history if kidnappings and murder of their victims.

 The 400 Mawozo is a criminal gang based in Haiti’s capital city Port-au-Prince.
 The gang started out as petty criminals by then known as “Texas” and they used to steal motorcycles from Haitians.
 According to Reuters, the work of gangs has been facilitated by lack of gun control and lots of corruption in Haiti.